AquaDraco/UnityStationWiki/Directory-Structure.md

 We should create a script to recursively load all resources from /Assets/Resources/_Sub-Folder_ for ex.
 RecursiveResourceLoad(Subfolder, Filename)

-This would enable us to put all resources in subfolder under /Assets/Resources <br>
+This would enable us to put all resources in a subfolder under /Assets/Resources <br>
-`One Folder To Find Them, And In Game Load them`
+`One Folder To Find Them, And In-Game Load them`

-Eventually even plugin related resources could be moved here, but that may require editing the scripts first, which may or may not be a good thing.
+Eventually, even plugin related resources could be moved here, but that may require editing the scripts first, which may or may not be a good thing.

 **Prefabs**<br>
-Almost all prefabs are networked and should/will require to be in a resource folder eventually.
+Almost all prefabs are networked and should/will need to be in a resource folder eventually.
 When a good standardised script is created to recursively load resources from a /Resources/Sub-Directory, we can move most, if not all, prefabs over to the resources directory